 Electronic Smoking Devices - like the e-cigarette, are battery-powered devices that provide doses of nicotine and other additives to the user in an aerosol or vapor.
 There are currently multiple types on the U.S. market, including: e-cigarettes, e-hookahs, hookah pens, vape pens, vaping, e-cigars, and others.

+Because they contain nicotine, ENDS Electronic Smoking Devices may be addictive, toxic to developing fetuses, and have lasting consequences for adolescent brain development.
+Some devices may be altered by the end user to deliver other psychoactive substances such as THC, the active ingredient in marijuana.
 There are safety concerns associated with E-cigarettes, especially for children.
 It is important to store all nicotine products out of reach of children.
 Nicotine can be poisonous, especially in liquid form.
-"E-juice" refills may be harmful to children.
+"E-juice" refills are harmful to children.
 There are currently no requirements for child safety caps or safety information when selling E-cigarette refills.
-Refills come in bright colors, appealing flavors, and scents, making it more likely that children will put the liquid in their mouths.
+Refills come in bright colors, appealing flavors (like gummy-bear and cake), and scents, making it more likely that children will put the liquid in their mouths.

 Just a few drops of "E-juice" absorbed by the skin or swallowed can send a child to the emergency room.
 Ingesting as little as one-third of an ounce of "E-juice," which is less than the amount of liquid in a coffee creamer, may be fatal for children.

 Current e-cigarette use among middle and high school students tripled from 2013 to 2014, according to data published by the Centers for Disease Control and Prevention and the U.S. Food and Drug Administration's Center for Tobacco Products.